 This box should be marked if the property is to be turned in to our warehouse.
 Please call the warehouse and schedule an appointment prior to transporting your items.
-You may send the Form SP101 before you schedule the turn in.
+You may send Form SP101 before you schedule the turn-in.

 This block should be marked if the property is going to be transferred to another Agency or authorized Donee and the name of the Organization should be filled in the space provided.

-This block should be marked if requesting a trade-in to a vendor towards credit on a purchase.
-The Form SP101 will be accompanied by a cover letter explaining details of the transaction.
+This block should be marked if requesting a trade-in to a vendor towards a credit on a purchase.
+Form SP101 will be accompanied by a cover letter explaining the details of the transaction.
 (Appendix B)

-Note: Any request for on-site destruction for a vehicle must have a dismantle permit attached to the Form SP101.
+Note: Any request for the on-site destruction of a vehicle must have a dismantle permit attached to Form SP101.

-This block should be marked to identify any lost, damaged or destroyed material, items that are being purged from inventory, and any other circumstance that would require a deletion from inventory.
-The Form SP101 must be accompanied by one of the following supporting documentation.
+This block should be marked to identify any lost, damaged, or destroyed material, items that are being purged from inventory, and any other circumstance that would require deletion from inventory.
+Form SP101 must be accompanied by one of the following supporting documentation.